 You've got options:

 Check out our video tutorials and visit the Discover app on your iPad for new challenges, tips and tricks throughout the semester.
 You can also find the Digital Flagship handbook on your iPad for even more information about using technology for your classes.

 No. Ohio State students, faculty and staff will continue to use a wide variety of technology from a number of brands.
-The iPad Pros will be a common tool in Ohio State’s integrated learning community, but other computers and technology devices can and will be used across the university.
+The iPads will be a common tool in Ohio State’s integrated learning community, but other computers and technology devices can and will be used across the university.